 - Make sure you complete all sections, answering all questions fully, and signatures from all supervisors and student are included.
 There is no need to collect the signatures from the Head of Department/Business Manager and Sub-Committee Chair at this point.

-- Submit an electronic version to the Education Support Team
+- Submit a Word format version to the Education Support Team

 Once all steps above have been completed, then your application will be considered.
 Please see the What Happens Next page for more information.

 Applicants from outside the UK must satisfy the Kings English Language requirements before an unconditional offer can be made:

 Candidates should possess an adequate level of English competence.
 Candidates for whom English is not the first language will be required to provide proof that they possess an adequate level of English competence.
 The minimum entry requirements can be found on the Admissions webpages.